Chennarayunipalle

 Chennarayunipalle is a village in Anantapur district of the Indian state of Andhra Pradesh.
 It is located in Bukkaraya Samudram mandal.

 Geography

 Chennarayunipalle is located at 14°42'36.1" N 77°40'42.5".
-E. Neelampalli is the gram panchayat of Chennarayunipalle village.
+E. Neelampalli is the gram panchayat of Chennarayunipalle village, the land area is 139 hectares.

 Demographics

-According to the 2011 Indian census, there is a population of 50 with 11 housholds, the land area is 139 hectares.
+According to the 2011 Indian census, there is a population of 50 with 11 households.
+At this time there were 19 employed persons.
 The village code is 595072.